NEPA Process Overview

 Nevada Permits

-In addition to the NEPA permitting process, Ioneer is required to receive permits from other authorities, which were issued by In June and July 2021 respectively.
-The Nevada Department of Environmental Protection issued two key Nevada State permits, the Class II Air Quality Permit and the Water Pollution Control Permit.
-Rhyolite Ridge is the first developmental lithium project in Nevada to receive both of these two key permits.
+In addition to the NEPA permitting process, Ioneer is required to receive permits from other authorities.
+Two key Nevada State permits are the Water Pollution Control Permit and the Class II Air Quality Permit, which were issued by the Nevada Department of Environmental Protection in July and June 2021, respectively.
+Accordingly, Rhyolite Ridge is the first developmental lithium project in Nevada to receive both of these two key permits.

 Once all necessary permits, including the federal Record of Decision, are received, construction of the Rhyolite Ridge project can proceed.